waymanls/xlsx2cfLambda/README.md

 # xlsx2cfLambda

+## Application description
 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+The applicaton generated from this file contains 3 parts

+- S3 bucket - Excel spreadsheets containing server build details are uploaded here
+- CloudWatch Event Rule - This rule monitors PUT actions on the S3 bucket and triggers the subsequent Lambda function
+- Lambda Function - This function parses the Excel spreadsheet, generates corresponding CloudFromation template, and executes create-stack command
+- CloudFormation - A Cloudformation stack executes and provisions resources defined in the Excel spreadsheet

+The Lambda function utilizes several jinja2 boilerplate CloudFormation templates to produce a 'master' template containing definitions for all of the resources defined in the Excel spreadsheet.
+Extending this application to support more resources requires creation of additional boilerplate template which define those resources (ex. s3template.yaml)

 It includes the following files and folders.

-- hello_world - Code for the application's Lambda function.
+- xlsx2cf - Code for the application's Lambda function.
+- - EC2.template.jinja2 - Jinja2 boilerplate template to produce EC2 resources.
+- - RDS.template.jinja2 - Jinja2 boilerplate template to produce RDS resources.
+- - Server.template.jinja2 - Jinja2 boilerplate template to produce non-resource sections of a CloudFormation Template (Parameters, Mappings, etc.).
 - events - Invocation events that you can use to invoke the function.
-- tests - Unit tests for the application code.
+- tests - Unit tests and sample files for the application code.
 - template.yaml - A template that defines the application's AWS resources.

-The application uses several AWS resources, including Lambda functions and an API Gateway API.
+The application uses several AWS resources, including Lambda functions, CloudWatch Events and an S3 bucket.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit.
 The AWS Toolkit is an open source plug-in for popular IDEs that uses the SAM CLI to build and deploy serverless applications on AWS.
 The AWS Toolkit also adds a simplified step-through debugging experience for Lambda function code.
 See the following links to get started.